isomerpages/pmo-nccs/media/press-releases/_posts/2014-11-08-pm-unveils-sustainable-singapore-blueprint-2015-to-renew-strategies-for-a-liveable-and-sustainable-singapore.md

 ---
 layout: post
-title: PM unveils Sustainable Singapore Blueprint 2015 to renew strategies for a liveable and sustainable Singapore
+title: Prime Minister Lee Hsien Loong Unveils Sustainable Singapore Blueprint 2015 to Renew Strategies for a Liveable and Sustainable Singapore
 subtitle: 8 Nov 2014
 permalink: /media/press-release/pm-unveils-sustainable-singapore-blueprint-2015-to-renew-strategies-for-a-liveable-and-sustainable-singapore
 ---
-### PM UNVEILS SUSTAINABLE SINGAPORE BLUEPRINT 2015 TO RENEW STRATEGIES FOR A LIVEABLE AND SUSTAINABLE SINGAPORE

 Prime Minister Lee Hsien Loong unveiled today the Sustainable Singapore Blueprint (SSB) 2015, which outlines a national vision with new and bold plans to create a more liveable and sustainable future for Singaporeans – where Singapore can continue to be an exceptional Home, City and Community.